 Know and be able to apply every step of the Writing Process.
 This skill provides a child with a solid framework to tackle any writing project.
 Here to Help Learning uses a professional writing process model, the same one used by businessmen, businesswomen, and experienced authors.
 This is part of writing that presents a challenge in correcting a paper and where most educators either feel uneasy or correct too harshly.

-Mastering these three goals require time and patience.
+Mastering these three goals requires time and patience.
 When you correct a paper, you have the opportunity to give your child a “high five” and help him or her reach these goals.

 Here are five parts to the “high five”!